home-assistant/home-assistant.io/source/_integrations/google.markdown

 If the setup process fails and you see an error message such as *Authentication code expired, please try again* you may want to try the flow again.
 You may also check the logs for additional error messages that may indicate a misconfiguration such as an invalid client id or secret.

-If you have an error with your credentails you can delete them in the [Application Credentials](/integrations/application_credentials/) user interface.
+If you have an error with your credentials you can delete them in the [Application Credentials](/integrations/application_credentials/) user interface.

 ## Calendar Entities